 A search warrant is a written authority allowing police to enter premises.
-It is needed when the police or other public officer wish to search premises and do not otherwise have the power to enter, or if they are refused entry by the occupant or owner of the premises.
-An application for a search warrant can be made to a Magistrate or Justice of the Peace and must be executed before the date set out on the warrant.
+It is needed when the police or another public officer wishes to search premises and do not otherwise have the power to enter, or if they are refused entry by the occupant or owner of the premises.
+An application for a search warrant can be made to a Magistrate or Justice of the Peace and must be executed before the date on the warrant.

 WA legislation authorising Search Warrants

-In Western Australia, the main legislation stating the general position regarding search warrants is the Criminal Investigation Act 2006.
-Other legislation with provisions regarding search warrants includes the Misuse of Drugs Act 1981, Criminal Property Confiscation Act 2000, Firearms Act 1973, and the Weapons Act 1999.
+In Western Australia, the main legislation governing search warrants is the Criminal Investigation Act 2006.
+Other legislation with provisions about search warrants includes the Misuse of Drugs Act 1981, Criminal Property Confiscation Act 2000, Firearms Act 1973, and the Weapons Act 1999.
 Warrants can also be issued in Western Australia for Commonwealth offences under the Crimes Act 1914.
 A warrant can be executed only between 6 am and 9 pm unless a person is likely to be endangered if it is, or if its effectiveness may be jeopardised.
 However, a warrant under the Misuse of Drugs Act, can be executed at any time during the 30 days that it is effective.

 Searches without a search warrant